This interview was originally recorded at SXSW 2019 and has been updated accordingly.

 Digital distraction is not exaggerated.
 One survey found that Americans check their phones an average of 80 times a day.
 The most ardent users reported checking their phones 300 times a day.

 When it comes to brand marketing, think from an artist’s standpoint; that means originality, creativity, some sense of personal inspiration and technology as an enabler for that.

 Solis believes that brand marketing should be rooted in artistry and creativity, not the newest technologies.
 Marketers should view a campaign as an artist, using technology to enable that vision.

 The majority of brand marketing today, Solis says, is rooted in analog frameworks and mindsets.
 More personal old-school campaigns used prior to the digital age, such as events and even snail mail, can expand your reach.
 A study by the Direct Marketing Association found that 79% of consumers will act immediately on direct mail versus 45% on emails.

 And don’t forget the billboard.

 Back to the future (9:18)

 Data science is a social science plagued incessantly by cognitive biases.
-Making sense of new technologies happens when you bring disciplines like psychology, sociology, anthropology, ethnography.
-All of these things add up to understanding what’s happening and what we can do differently.
+Making sense of new technologies happens when you bring disciplines like psychology, sociology, anthropology, and ethnography together.

 Over the next two to three years, AI (Artificial Intelligence) and machine learning will only get smarter, Solis notes, so now is the time for humanities.
 There also needs to be a process in place that can absorb all of the disruptions around us.